John Parkin (infomercial presenter)

 John Parkin is a well-known presenter of US infomercials.

 Originally from Newcastle-upon-Tyne, UK, he was working as a successful department store salesman when he was offered a job by US informercial producers who were unable to find a suitable American presenter.

 Since the 1980s he has presented the well-known Amazing Discoveries infomercial series among others, selling products such as the Turbo Cooker, Royal Diamond Cookware and the Rocket Chef food processor.

-Parkin's 'trademarks' include red braces, bowtie, and an energetic presentation style.
+Parkin's 'trademarks' include red braces, a bowtie, and an energetic presentation style.